oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 ## Homomorphisms from Free Modules

-All OSCAR types for homomorphisms of finitely presented modules considered in this chapter belong to the abstract type `ModuleFPHom{T1, T2}`, where `T1` and `T2` are the types of domain and codomain respectively.
+All OSCAR types for homomorphisms of finitely presented modules considered here belong to the abstract type `ModuleFPHom{T1, T2}`, where `T1` and `T2` are the types of domain and codomain respectively.
 A homomorphism $F\rightarrow M$ from a free module $F$ is determined by specifying the images of the basis vectors of $F$ in $M$.
 For such homomorphisms, OSCAR provides the concrete type